Fellows Program:

 May I talk to previous students who have completed the Fellows Program?

-Some are listed in the answer to the last of the Frequently Asked Questions.
-Check back soon for the names of 2L and 3L students who speak about the PDLG Fellows Program at the law school presentations about the Fellows Program in late October and early November, and of others who could not participate but are happy to talk with interested 1Ls about their PDLG experiences.
-You can also ask Lois Kimbol, PDLG Vice President for Programs and Chairperson of the Fellows Program, to provide names of students to talk with.
+Some alumni of the Fellows Program speak about the Program at the law school presentations about the Fellows Program in late October and early November.
+To get in touch with them or others who are happy to talk with interested 1Ls about their PDLG experiences please contact Lois Kimbol, PDLG Vice President for Programs and Chairperson of the Fellows Program.

 Can I be a Fellow if I am on an F-1 visa to attend law school?